A Northern Virginia man sentenced to death a decade ago in a high-stakes murder-for-hire scheme could be a step closer to freedom.

-Jason Coleman, Barber’s roommate, testified in district court that he spoke with Barber after the killing and Barber conceded he had acted alone.
-Mr. Coleman also said he told prosecutors about that conversation.
+Jason Coleman, Barber's roommate, testified in District Court that he spoke with Barber after the killing and Barber conceded he had acted alone.
+Coleman also said he told prosecutors about that conversation.

-State officials maintain they were not told or do not recall such a statement.
-They criticized the district court for “reject[ing] the state officials’ testimony in favor of admitted liars and drug dealers.”
+State officials maintain they were not told about or do not recall such a statement.
+They criticized the District Court for "reject[ing] the state officials' testimony in favor of admitted liars and drug dealers."

 In July 2011, U.S. District Judge Raymond A. Jackson threw out Mr. Wolfe's conviction, citing prosecutors' use of Barber's false testimony.
 He also said Mr. Wolfe's right to due process had been violated.

 The judge said that regardless of whether the failure to disclose such an agreement was intentional or unintentional, it warranted overturning Mr. Wolfe's conviction.